 “My wife and I received our cheques today.
 You have done in two weeks what we failed to achieve in two years” – Alan & Jean

-“Thank you for your excellent service with absolutely no hassle!!” – EG
+“Thank you for your excellent service” – EG

 Make a claim for flight delay compensation in just 3 easy steps